deloritm/TelToBale/README.md

 ---

-## 📄 لایسنس
+## 📄 License

-MIT License — آزاد برای استفاده، تغییر و توزیع
+MIT License — free to use, modify, and distribute

 ---